bobermayer/RNAkira/README.md

 ## Description
 The tool assumes standard RNA kinetics: precursor RNA *P* is born with synthesis rate *a* and destroyed with processing rate *c*, mature RNA *M* is produced by processing a precursor, translated to ribo *R* with efficiency *d* and destroyed with degradation rate *b*.

 Precursor RNA is estimated from intronic RNA read counts, mature from exonic RNA read counts, and ribo from CDS RPF counts.
 For RNA, reads come in three fractions: newly synthesized (=elu), pre-existing (=flowthrough) and total (=unlabeled).
 TPM values are calculated for each sample, elu values are corrected for 4sU incorporation efficiency, and elu and flowthrough samples normalized using linear regression (see, e.g., [Dölken et al. RNA 2008](http://dx.doi.org/10.1261/rna.1136108) or [Schwannhäuser et al. Nature 2011](http://dx.doi.org/10.1038/nature10098)).
 Variability is estimated combining within- and between-sample variability with a smooth expression-dependent trend estimated across genes.
-RNAkira initially fits the steady-state solutions to the above kinetics at each time point separately using maximum likelihood with empirical Bayes priors estimated across genes and time points, and then performs model selection, starting with constant rates for the different time points and successively allowing changes to the (log) rates (= log fold changes) in a hierarchy of models.
+RNAkira initially fits the steady-state solutions to the above kinetics at each condition separately using maximum likelihood with empirical Bayes priors estimated across genes and conditions, and then performs model selection, starting with constant rates for the different conditions and successively allowing changes to the (log) rates (= log fold changes) in a hierarchy of models.
 Models at different levels are compared and best models are selected using an FDR cutoff of alpha (default: 5%).

 ## Usage